 Chirton-born neo-classical architect of Tyneside.
 The region’s most noted architect.
 His work includes Newcastle Central Station and much of Newcastle’s ‘Grainger Town’ including the magnificent Grey Street.
 In Northumberland his work includes Belsay Hall, Meldon Park and Newbrough Hall.

 Writer and art teacher born in Blyth and raised in Newcastle.
 Noted for his humorous Geordie-themed books including the very successful Larn Yersel’ Geordie published in 1969.

-Newcastle-born editor and founder with brother Simon of Viz Magazine, a spoof comic with often vulgar humour established in 1979 and published in Newcastle.
+Newcastle-born editor and founder, with brother Simon of Viz Magazine, a spoof comic with often vulgar humour established in 1979 and published in Newcastle.
 Some of the comic strips are inspired by local characters.
-Viz characters include Roger Mellie the Man on the Telly, Buster Gonad, Johnny Fartpants and Finbarr Saunders and his Double Entendres.
+Viz regulars include Roger Mellie the Man on the Telly, Buster Gonad, Johnny Fartpants and Finbarr Saunders and his Double Entendres.

 Declan ‘Dec’ Donnelly OBE

 Ant and Dec’s ‘Dec’

 Newcastle-born TV presenter and entertainer.
 One of the biggest names in UK TV alongside fellow Geordie and TV presenting double act partner Ant McPartlin.
 Raised in Newcastle’s Cruddas Park to Catholic Northern Irish parents, Dec appeared in the Tyneside-based children’s drama Byker Grove from the age of 12.
 Later the comic presenting partnership with McPartlin made the duo household names as peak-time presenters on shows including Ant and Dec’s Saturday Night Takeaway, I’m a Celebrity get me Out of Here and Britain’s Got Talent.